Learn more about USAA Careers.

-USAA is a destination workplace and was just named one of Arizona’s Most Admired Companies for 2016 and the Spotlight Award Winner for Workplace Culture.
+USAA is a destination workplace and one of Arizona’s Most Admired Companies for 2018 and the Spotlight Award Winner for Workplace Culture.
 Everyone wants to work in a company with such high ratings.
 How can you identify a destination employer, or turn your company into a talent magnet?
-By studying how USAA does it right, we found eight ways to spot a great workplace culture.
+By studying how USAA culture does it right, we found eight ways to spot a great workplace culture.

-Strong onboarding.
 Companies that start their new hires off with a strong orientation build solid cultures.
+The USAA culture embodies this belief.
 At USAA, new employees not only learn about their new benefits (which are world class) – they also learn about their customers.
 Beginning with a “deployment letter” that mirrors those received by soldiers, new employees learn about the military lifestyle.
 They eat MREs (meals ready-to-eat), try on heavy backpacks, and read actual letters from soldiers in the field.
 By the time they complete orientation, new hires understand the struggles and needs of their customers.
 New hires are also introduced to USAA’s strategic priorities and core values.

 So what are you waiting for?
 Who wouldn’t want to work at a company like this?
 Take a look at USAA’s open career opportunities and apply today!

 About the Author

 A workplace culture maven, writer, and speaker, Lee Vikre helped numerous companies develop “best company” cultures, gaining recognition at the local and national level.
 Lee has been called the Jedi Master of hiring because of her exceptional recruiting abilities and friendships with people who love Star Wars.